• Key-Fobs-Key-Cards-Access-Control-Union-Alarm-Calgary

 • The supply of key fobs – key cards, and HID proximity cards for use in Calgary buildings.

-• Various formats of credentials including 36-bit cards, 40-bit key fobs, and high encryption credentials.
+• Various formats of access control cards including 36-bit cards, 40-bit key fobs, and high encryption credentials.

-• Keeping stock of most brands of electronic key cards & proximity key fobs for immediate deployment!
+• Keeping stock of most brands of electronic access control cards & proximity key fobs for immediate deployment!

-Similarly, our current inventory includes cards and fobs from ICT, Kantech ioProx, Keyscan, HID Prox Cards, and Bluetooth® mobile credentials.
-Today’s mobile credentials allow employees to use their smartphones to access secure doors and elevators throughout facilities.
+Likewise, our existing stock comprises access cards and fobs sourced from ICT, Kantech ioProx, Keyscan, HID Prox Cards, and Bluetooth® mobile credentials.
+Modern mobile credentials enable employees to utilize their smartphones for accessing secure doors and elevators across facilities.

-This provides convenience and enhanced security throughout your facility.
-In saying that, our job is to make the choices easy for you to understand, and supply you with the right formats to operate within your system.
-For a quote on the supply of new key fobs – key cards for your building, contact us today.
+This offers both convenience and heightened security within your premises.
+With that in mind, our role is to simplify the decision-making process for you and provide the appropriate formats to integrate seamlessly into your system.
+To receive a quote for acquiring new key fobs – key cards for your building, reach out to us today.

 History of Key Fobs – Key Cards